brodycj/cordova-sqlite-legacy/README.md

-# Cordova/PhoneGap sqlite storage adapter - legacy plugin version with limited extra features
+# Cordova/PhoneGap sqlite storage adapter - legacy plugin version with limited extra features - limited maintenance

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android/iOS/macOS/Windows, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 License terms for Android and Windows platform versions: MIT or Apache 2.0

 License terms for iOS/macOS platform version: MIT only

+MAINTENANCE STATUS: maintenance of this plugin version will be very limited, please see [litehelpers/cordova-sqlite-legacy#18](https://github.com/litehelpers/cordova-sqlite-legacy/issues/18) for more information.

 ## About this plugin version branch